-No. Priorit ized RCC Action Actions by ADPC since 2000 1.
-Creating Awareness & Political Support (RCC 1 & 2) 2) 1.1.
-Creating awareness, promoting political will and support Inauguration of Opening Ceremonies of RCC Meetings by Head of State or Government and participants of senior political figures in RCC 2,3,4,and 5.
+No. Prioritized RCC Action Actions by ADPC since 2000 1.
+Creating Awareness & Political Support (RCC 1 & (2) 1.1.
+Creating awareness, promoting politica will and support Inauguration of Opening Ceremonies of RCC Meetings by Head of State or Government and participants of senior political figures in RCC 2,3,4,and 5.
 Holding of RCC meetings in conjunction with the commemoration of National Disaster reduction days.
 ADPC prepared concept paper "Creating Awareness, Political Will and Support for Disaster Management and Mitigation" discussed at RCC2.
 Making presentations at ASEAN Ministerial Meetings on Disaster Management, December '04 - Phnom Penh, Phuket Ministerial Meeting on Regional Cooperation on Tsunami Early Warning Arrangements, 28-29 January '05 - Thailand, ESCAP Ministerial Conference on Environmental and Sustainable Development, March '05 - Pusan, Korea.
 Exploring probability of making presentations on disaster management at regional meetings of parliamentarians-on-going dialogues with EWC.
 Proposed advocacy meetings with National committees/Councils of Disaster Management and with agencies responsible for Finance and Planning under the RCC program on MDRD 1.2.
-Advocacy of Comprehensive Disaster Risk Management RCC 3 noted the work done in Bangladesh, China, India and Philippines and endorsed the need for RCC and its member countries to promote comprehensive multi-hazard approach.
-Workshops held for Royal Thai Government officials on "Institutional Arrangements for Total Risk Management", 3-4 April 2002, Bangkok, Thailand and "Total Disaster Risk Management" with DDPM-Thailand, 18 July '04.
-"2nd Consultative Meeting on Total Disaster Risk Management", jointly hosted by ADRC/OCHA/ADPC, 13-14 June 2002, Bangkok, Thailand.
-Attended by Regional Organization and Regional Offices of UN Agencies.
-Primer on Disaster Risk Management developed by ADPC with support from UNDP &amp; USAID, draft versions presented and discussed at RCC 3&amp;4 (2004-2005) 2 tailored courses on "Total Disaster Risk Management" conducted in Bangladesh in 2003.
-The 3rd Regional Consultative Meeting of Regional Organizations &amp; Regional Offices of UN Agencies jointly organized by WHO&amp; ADPC from 24-25 February 2004 in the
+Advocacy of Comprehensive Disaster Risk Management

+- Philippines on Mainstreaming Disaster Risk Management into Development